 Lastly, on battery life.
 It hasn’t been as good as I had hoped and how I originally experienced it.
 While my trials had it in the 7-8hr range, these days it’s closer to 5.5hrs.

 I put most of the blame on Chrome, which is a known resource hog, and where I do a good chunk of my work.
-I just can’t bring myself to using Edge, even if it’ll get me more time without plugging in.
+I just can’t bring myself to use Edge, even if it’ll get me more time without plugging in.

 In Conclusion, It’s Still a Winner